Airborn (novel)

-Airborn is a 2004 young adult novel by Kenneth Oppel.
-The novel is set in an alternate history where the airplane has not been invented, and instead, airships are the primary form of air transportation.
-Additionally, the world contains fictional animal species such as flying creatures that live their entire lives in the sky.
-The book takes place aboard a transoceanic luxury passenger airship, the Aurora, and is told from the perspective of its cabin boy, Matt Cruse.
+Airborn is a young adult adventure book written by Canadian author Kenneth Oppel, and is the first novel in the Airborn series.
+It follows Matt Cruse, a cabin boy on a transoceanic passenger airship who embarks on a search for a legendary flying creature whose origins are shrouded in mystery.
+The book was published in Canada on 5 February 2004, and in the United States on 11 May 2004 by HarperCollins.
+In Canada, the book received the 2004 Governor General's Award for children's literature.

 Plot summary

-Fourteen-year-old Matt Cruse is a cabin boy for the Aurora, an airship that stays afloat using a gas called "hydrium".
+Fourteen-year-old Matt Cruse is a cabin boy for the Aurora, a transoceanic passenger airship that stays afloat using a gas called "hydrium".
 While on lookout duty, he spots a damaged balloon carrying an unconscious old man.
-Matt saves the man, whose name is Benjamin Molloy, only to have him die shortly after being taken aboard.
-His last words ramble about "beautiful creatures" that he supposedly saw on his ill-fated voyage.
+Matt saves the man, whose name is Benjamin Molloy, only for him to die shortly after being taken aboard.
+In his dying breath, Molloy rambles about "beautiful creatures" he supposedly saw on his ill-fated voyage.

-One year later, the now-fifteen Matt leaves his home in Lionsgate City, a fictionalized Vancouver, to accompany the Aurora on its voyage to Sydney, Australia.
-Despite loving his mother and sisters dearly, Matt is relieved to be in the air where he feels closest to his father—a former sailmaker who died in an accident aboard the Aurora.
-Matt is disappointed to learn that the Junior Sailmaker position he was promised has been given to the airship fleet's heir, Bruce Lunardi.
-One day into the voyage, an ornithopter delivers two passengers to the ship: Kate de Vries and her chaperone Marjorie Simpkins.
-Kate tells Matt that she is Benjamin Malloy's granddaughter and shows him detailed drawings of flying panther-like creatures from Malloy's journal.
-Intrigued by the possibility that they live their whole lives in the air, Kate reveals that she is on a mission to prove that such creatures are real.
+One year later, Matt leaves his home in Lionsgate City, a fictionalized Vancouver, to accompany the Aurora on its voyage to Sydney, Australia.
+Despite loving his mother and sisters, Matt is relieved to be in the air, where he feels closest to his father—a former sailmaker who died in an accident aboard the Aurora.
+Matt is disappointed to learn that the Junior Sailmaker position he was promised has instead been given to the airship fleet's heir, Bruce Lunardi.
+One day into the voyage, an ornithopter delivers two passengers to the ship; Kate de Vries and her chaperone Marjorie Simpkins.
+Kate tells Matt that she is Benjamin Molloy's granddaughter and shows him detailed drawings of flying panther-like creatures from Molloy's journal.
+Intrigued by the possibility that the creatures live their whole lives in the air, Kate hopes to find proof that they are real.

-A few nights later, the ship is raided by a notorious criminal named Vikram Szpirglas.
-His gang of pirates plunder the ship of all valuables and kill the chief wireless officer.
-The pirates proceed to leave, but both ships are caught in a storm.
-The pirate vessel crashes with the Aurora and tears the Aurora's hull, seriously depleting its supply of hydrium.
-As the sailmakers scramble to repair the falling Aurora, Matt spots an island and the crew steers toward it.
-The ship crash lands on the island, which Kate realizes is the island from her grandfather's journal.
+A few nights later, the ship is raided by the notorious criminal Vikram Szpirglas.
+His gang of pirates plunder the ship of all its valuables and kill the chief wireless officer.
+Before the pirates can depart, both ships are caught in a storm.
+The pirate vessel crashes into the Aurora and tears a hole in the ship's hull, depleting its supply of hydrium.
+As the sailmakers scramble to repair the falling Aurora, Matt spots an island and tells the crew to steer toward it.
+The ship crash-lands on the island, which Kate realizes is the island from her grandfather's journal.
 Kate convinces Matt to help her explore the island, where they discover the skeleton of a large winged creature.
-A few minutes later, they find an injured member of the same species which they decide to call a "cloud cat".
+A few minutes later, they find an injured member of the same species, which they decide to call a "cloud cat".